BioMedIA/dHCP-release-notes/structure.md

 Transform filenames contain a `from` key and a `to` key to indicate the direction of the transform.
 The `from` value is the space-label for the *origin/source/moving* image, and the `to` value is the space-label for the *reference/target* image.

-Volumetric transforms have the key-value `mode-image`, whereas surface transforms have the key-value `mode-surface`.
+Volumetric transforms have the key-value `mode-image`, whereas surface transforms have the key-value `mode-sphere`.

-Non-linear transforms are FSL format with the extension `.nii.gz`, and affine transforms have the extension `.mat`.
+Non-linear volumetric transforms are FSL format with the extension `.nii.gz`, rigid/affine volumetric transforms have the extension `.mat`, and surface transforms have the extension `.surf.gii`.

 **Examples:**
 ```